Secure and reversible face anonymization with diffusion models: Reversible anonymization with DM

-An overview of the proposed method is shown in Fig.~\ref{fig:anonymization}.
-In our experiments, we adopt the widely used Stable Diffusion model~\cite{rombach2022high}, where the forward diffusion process operates on latent encoding $z_0 = E(x_0)$, and the final reconstruction is obtained through the image decoder $ x_0 = D(z_0)$ at the end of the backward process, where $E(.)$ and $D(.)$ are the encoder and decoder respectively.
+An overview of the proposed method is shown in Fig.~\ref{method_scheme}.
+We adopt the widely used Stable Diffusion (SD) model~\cite{rombach2022high}, where the forward diffusion process operates on latent encoding $z_0 = E(x_0)$, and the final reconstruction is obtained through the image decoder $ x_0 = D(z_0)$ at the end of the backward process, where $E(.)$ and $D(.)$ are the encoder and decoder respectively.
+Despite being denoted as a latent vector, $z_t$ is usually a tensor of shape $c \times h \times w$, where $c$ is the channel dimension and $h \times w$ are the spatial dimensions.
+Any element-wise product between a vector of size $h \times w$ and a latent vector $z_t$ is performed by broadcasting the vector over the corresponding dimensions of $z_t$.

-To ensure that our method preserves the identity-irrelevant image features, we extract a facial mask $M \in \{0,1\}^d$ using a face parser~\cite{yu2018bisenet} and rescale its spatial dimensions to match the dimensions of Stable Diffusion latent space.
-We use Stable Diffusion encoder and Equ.~\ref{ddim_forward} to map the original face $x_0$ to its associated Gaussian realization $z_T$.
-Then, our anonymization procedure described in Section~\ref{method_anonymization} is applied to the masked regions, while the remaining elements are left unchanged.
+To ensure that our method preserves the identity-irrelevant image features, we extract the facial mask of the face using a face parser.
+This facial mask is rescaled to match the spatial dimensions of SD latent space $h \times w$ and is denoted $M_z$.
+We use SD encoder followed by Eq.~\eqref{ddim_forward} to map the original face $x_0$ to its associated Gaussian realization $z_T$.
+Then, our anonymization procedure described in Section~\ref{method_anonymization} is applied to the masked regions, leaving the remaining elements unchanged.
 Formally, the anonymized latent representation is given by:

-where $\odot$ denotes elementwise multiplication, and $M_z$ is the mask rescale to the Stable Diffusion latent space dimensions.
-Then we run the backward process (Eq. \ref{ddim_backward}) and at each timestep we re-inject the identity-irrelevant image feature:
+Then we run the DDIM backward process (Eq. \ref{ddim_backward_deterministic}) and at each timestep we re-inject the identity-irrelevant image feature:

+where $z_t$ was obtained previously during the DDIM forward process of the original face latent.
+These intermediate latents, $z_t$, are erased once the anonymization procedure is complete.
+Finally, using the SD decoder, we obtain the anonymized face $x^{ano}$ (see the top in blue of Fig.~\ref{method_scheme}).